Declaration for Speculation and Vacancy Tax

 Did you know it only takes a few minutes to complete your declaration online?
 It’s faster than calling and we make sure your information is safe and secure.

 All residential property owners in the designated taxable regions must complete an annual declaration for the speculation and vacancy tax.
-Where there are multiple owners of a home, a declaration must be completed by each owner, including spouses.
+Where there are multiple owners of a home, each owner must complete a declaration.
+For example, if you own a home with your spouse or relative, both you and your spouse or relative must complete a declaration.

 You must complete a declaration to claim an exemption.
-Over 99% of all British Columbians will be exempt from the tax.
+Over 99% of all British Columbians are exempt from the tax.

 The deadline to complete your declaration is March 31.